probablycorey/rando/README.md

-ok,
-This is what we do.
-And this
+hmm, what is the problem